stevebaeyen/stevebaeyen.github.io/_posts/2025-07-27-bioinformatics-terminal-workflow.md

     column -t -s $'\t' "$@" | less -F -S -X -K
 }
 ```

+If you want more inspiration and possibilities, check out [this link](https://tldp.org/LDP/abs/html/sample-bashrc.html) or
 ---

 ## 🧱 2.
 Terminal Multiplexing with `tmux`